 Cannabidiol (CBD) is a chemical compound that is extracted from the plant cannabis sativa.
 It can also be extracted from hemp.
 There is a considerable body of research on how CBD can benefit human health and many pet owners are becoming increasingly curious about whether CBD is safe for cats and dogs and if it can improve their pet’s health.

 Laying Down the Law of CBD

 There is a very well-defined legal framework underpinning the medical use of cannabis.
-Currently, while medical cannabis is derived from cannabis sativa, from a legal perspective, any plant that produces greater than 0.3% tetrahydrocannabinol (THC) is federally illegal.
-Plants producing less than 0.3% THC are still considered hemp and are federally legal.
+Currently, medical cannabis is derived from cannabis sativa.
+From a legal perspective, any plant that produces greater than 0.3% tetrahydrocannabinol (THC) is federally illegal.
+Plants producing less than 0.3% THC are considered hemp and are federally legal.